Esdegil/final_year/README.md

 ## The plan is to merge dev to master once in a week with following notation vX.Y
 ### Y will be changed weekly and X should be changed with major updates such as finishing minimal requirements, etc.

+## Documentation

+to get documetation run `doxygen Doxyfile` from the root directory.

 ## Instructions to run everything (in case I forget)
 After finishing changes to the image do (from root dir in terminal)